 - WA - is advising all those whose card number and driver licence number were exposed as well as only licence number to replace them.
 See WA information about data breach

-- Vic – is advising people to register to flag their licence and replacement – See Victorian information about data breach
+- VIC – is advising people to register to replace their licence.

 How a new driver licence will help you